tapdata/tapdata/connectors/zoho-connector/src/main/resources/docs/zoho_en_US.md

 ---

 ### 1. Attribute Description

+1. Organization ID (org ID): your data source organization, you need to manually enter ZoHo Desk to obtain and configure here;

-1. Client ID: The client ID needs the user to go to ZoHoDesk to obtain it manually, copy and paste it here;
+2. Client ID: The client ID needs the user to go to ZoHoDesk to obtain it manually, copy and paste it here;

-2. Client Secret: The client password is obtained in the same way as the client ID code.
+3. Client Secret: The client password is obtained in the same way as the client ID code.
 You can also see the client password when you obtain the client ID code.
 After entering the client ID code and client password, you can enter the application generation code;

-3. Application generation code: The application generation code needs to be used together with the client ID code and client machine password to obtain the OpenAPI access key and key refresh token.
+4. Application generation code: The application generation code needs to be used together with the client ID code and client machine password to obtain the OpenAPI access key and key refresh token.

-4. Connection Mode: The connection mode is available for users to select.
+5. Connection Mode: The connection mode is available for users to select.
 The default is the normal document mode, and the options are the normal document mode and CSV mode (not provided yet).

-5. Incremental mode: limited to ZoHo's OpenAPI.
+6. Incremental mode: limited to ZoHo's OpenAPI.
 ZoHo data sources only support the WebHook incremental mode.
 See the following description for details.

-6. Service URL: Service URL is used to configure WebHook.
+7. Service URL: Service URL is used to configure WebHook.
 You need to copy and paste the service URL generated here to the WebHook configuration item in ZoHoDesk.
 See the following description for the specific configuration process.

 ---

 ### 2. Configuration Steps
 #### 2.1 Basic configuration

+1.Get * * Organization ID * *: Enter your ZoHo Desk, click Setting in the upper right corner, click the API menu under the developer space, and slide to the bottom.
+You will see a title "Zoho Service Communication (ZSC) Key".
+There is an organization ID field below this form.
+Copy the organization ID here.

-1.Enter Api Console, click the ADD CLIENT button on the upper right corner, and select Self Client;
+2.Enter Api Console, click the ADD CLIENT button on the upper right corner, and select Self Client;
  - Click the link to enter the API Console: [https://api-console.zoho.com.cn/](https://api-console.zoho.com.cn/)

-2.Click Client Secret in the menu bar to obtain the Client ID and Client Secret;
+3.Click Client Secret in the menu bar to obtain the Client ID and Client Secret;

-3.Next, get the Generate Code, enter the Scope, and enter the complete scope to facilitate the API to obtain data:
+4.Next, get the Generate Code, enter the Scope, and enter the complete scope to facilitate the API to obtain data:

 ```
 Desk.tickets.ALL,Desk.contacts.READ,Desk.contacts.WRITE,Desk.contacts.UPDATE,Desk.contacts.CREATE,Desk.tasks.ALL,Desk.basic.READ,Desk.basic.CREATE,Desk.settings.ALL,Desk.events.ALL,Desk.articles.READ,Desk.articles.CREATE,Desk.articles.UPDATE,Desk.articles.DELETE